google/neural-tangents/README.md

 # **Stand with Ukraine!** 🇺🇦

 Freedom of thought is fundamental to all of science.
-Right now, our freedom is being suppressed with carpet bombing of civilians in Ukraine. **Don't be against the war - fight against the war! [supportukrainenow.org](https://supportukrainenow.org/)**.
+Right now, our freedom is being suppressed with bombing of civilians in Ukraine. **Don't be against the war - fight against the war! [supportukrainenow.org](https://supportukrainenow.org/)**.

 # Neural Tangents
 [**ICLR 2020 Video**](https://iclr.cc/virtual_2020/poster_SklD9yrFPS.html)